The Strange Dr. Weird

 Weird: "If we can scare people to death in 15 minutes, why take twice as long?"

-Of course, that doesn't explain why The Strange Dr. Weird ended after just one season, while the thirty minute version of Mysterious Traveler lasted nearly a decade.
-Whatever the reason, fans of frights should enjoy the 29 or so recordings that survive of Dr. Weird.
+Of course, that doesn't explain why The Strange Dr. Weird ended after just one season, while the thirty minute version of The Mysterious Traveler lasted nearly a decade.
+Whatever the reason, fans of frights should enjoy the 29 or so recordings that survive of The Strange Dr. Weird.
 Aside from the very dated Adam Hats commercials that interrupt the stories mid-way through, the stories themselves hold up quite well.
+And considering the vast majority of The Mysterious Traveler episodes were not saved, it's a thrill to hear some of the lost chillers, even in their abbreviated form.

 The Typical Intro: